shakdavis/activedirectory-config/README.md

 </p>

 <p>
+Step 5.
+In this image, Windows Remote Desktop service is being utilized.
+In utilizing this service I used this to gain access to both vms in order to see how the backend user (being DC-1) was able to allow and/or deny the frontend user (Client-1) access to certain programs and services over the network.
+I then matched up

-Step 3.
+Step 6.
 In this image, Windows Remote Desktop service is being utilized.
 In utilizing this service I used this to gain access to both vms in order to see how the backend user (being DC-1) was able to allow and/or deny the frontend user (Client-1) access to certain programs and services over the network.
 I then matched up
 </p>
 <br />